Quadruple homicide suspect can use taxpayer money for defense experts, judge rules - again

 In a case like Singh’s, the prosecutor notes that “any experienced lawyer” should know those experts would be needed.

-The defense team said in court they expect to need an additional $50,000 to $60,000 for the experts.

-The judge has yet to grant public funds to Singh’s defense and what is allotted to them, if anything, will be decided at a later date.

-The judge said there was no fee agreement reached between Singh’s attorneys and his family.
+The judge has said there was no fee agreement reached between Singh’s attorneys and his family.

 If funds are granted to the defense, the issue becomes private attorneys deciding how to best use public funds to represent Singh in this case as opposed to a death penalty certified public defender deciding how to use the money.